TwinCAT HMI Server Extension

 Figure 2: TwinCAT client and HMI server communication

 We shall show how to build the C# extension module (a C# DLL that will fit into the HMI framework.)
-The DLL can call methods from our fictitious home automation server over the internet.
-We shall add a YouTube video here later.
+The DLL can call methods and sets data to and from the HMI Server.
+The framework is provided by the TwinCAT.
+In most cases, we need to focus on our actual problems.

 Now we should be able to build the project successfully.
-Browse the generated code and you can find the OnRequest method we have a switch case for mapping different commands from HMI.
-We replace ” YOUR_MAPPING” with a suitable command string in the following snippet.
+Browse the generated code and you can find the OnRequest method, we have a switch case for mapping different commands from HMI.
+We replace ” YOUR_MAPPING” with a suitable command string in the following snippet in xx.cs (where xx is our extension project).

 switch (command.Mapping)